-6.1.7.1.1 Folder Notes
+5.1.7.2 Folder Notes

-You can add Folder Notes to a Project Explorer (PE) folder Origin 2023.
+You can add Folder Notes to a PE folder.

-- 1. Right-click on a folder and choose Folder Notes. - o If no folder Comment exists, this adds a blank Folder Notes window to the folder (see this page for options for adding and displaying Notes window content). - If there is existing Comment (hint: right-click on the folder and choose Properties), adding Folder Notes will copy the Comment to the Folder Notes window. - When switching between folders, for example using the new Folders and Windows toolbar, these Folder Notes will always be displayed in the workspace, if pinned or minimized. - o If you close Folder Notes (i.e. by clicking the Close button ), they are embedded in the folder and will only be displayed again by right-clicking on the folder in PE and choosing Folder Notes.
+- 1. Right-click on a folder and choose Folder Notes . - If no folder Comment exists, this adds a blank Folder Notes window to the folder (see this page for options for adding and displaying Notes window content). - If there is existing Comment (hint: right-click on the folder and choose Properties), adding Folder Notes will copy the Comment to the Folder Notes window. - When switching between folders, for example using the new Folders and Windows toolbar, these Folder Notes will always be displayed in the workspace, if pinned or minimized. - If you close Folder Notes (i.e. by clicking the Close button), they are embedded in the folder and will only be displayed again by right-clicking on the folder in PE and choosing Folder Notes.